Representation zeta functions of self-similar branched groups

+The functional equation can be determined algorithmically out of the description of $G$ as a self-similar branched group, and has been implemented in \textsc{Gap} code; it is part of the author's package~\textsc{Fr} freely available on Internet.
+This code was used to compute the various examples in~\S\ref{ss:illustrations}.

+Note that in general the functional equation~\eqref{thm:main:fe0} is not sufficient to determine $\zeta_G$.
+However, under a judicious choice of finite data extracted from $G$, it determines $\zeta_G$ and permits a very efficient calculation of its co\"efficients.

+It is easy to generalize Theorem~\ref{thm:main} to more general character series.
+Let us say that an element $g\in G$ of a self-similar group is \emph{finite-state} if there exists a finite subset $W\subseteq G$, containing $g$, such that $\psi(W)\subseteq W^d\times\sym d$.
+In words, the element $g$ is defined by a finite set of recursive rules via the map $\psi$.
+For any $g\in G$, write its Lambda series

+In particular, $\Lambda(1,s)=\zeta_G(s-1)$.
+The proof of Theorem~\ref{thm:main} actually gives: \themainthm{\ref{thm:main}'} \begin{mainthm} Let $G$ be a self-similar branched group of degree $d>1$, and let $g\in G$ be finite-state.
+Then all properties of $\zeta_G$ claimed in Theorem~\ref{thm:main} also hold for $\Lambda(g,s)$. \end{mainthm} In particular, the variables in the functional equation shall be of the form $\Lambda_i(w,s)$ for all $w\in W$ and $i=1,\dots,N$, and the co\"efficients in the functional equation will belong to the field generated by the character values of $G$.
+I omit details.

-This extends the main results of~\cite{bartholdi-h:zetawreath}, in which the group $G$ was assumed to be isomorphic to $G\wr_X Q$.
-Here and below the \emph{wreath product} $G\wr_X Q$ of the group $G$ with the group $Q$, along the $Q$-set $X$, is by definition $G^X\rtimes Q$, and we write $G\wr Q$ if $X=Q$ with its regular $Q$-action.
-We will make liberal use of results from~\cite{bartholdi-h:zetawreath}.
+Theorem~\ref{thm:main} extends the main results of~\cite{bartholdi-h:zetawreath}, in which the group $G$ was assumed to be isomorphic to $G\wr_X Q$.
+Here and below the \emph{wreath product} $G\wr_X Q$ of the group $G$ with the group $Q$, along the $Q$-set $X$, is by definition $G^X\rtimes Q$, and \textbf{ we} write $G\wr Q$ if $X=Q$ with its regular $Q$-action.
+I will make liberal use of results from~\cite{bartholdi-h:zetawreath}.

-We do not wish to make any claims about discrete branched groups.
-In important special cases, the discrete branched group satisfies the ``congruence property'' (see~\cite{bartholdi-s-z:cspbg}; this means roughly that a natural sequence of finite quotients of $G$ filters its set of finite quotients).
-If the ``congruence property'' holds, then Theorem~\ref{thm:main} applies as well to the discrete as to the profinite group.